Mar 2020 | Hartek Solar executes Faridkot’s First Rooftop Solar Plant at Dasmesh Dental College

 through such initiatives.”

 Thanking and congratulating team HARTEK Solar for the wonderful contribution and demonstrating the spirit of service by voluntarily bearing the entire cost of the project, Gurudwara Nada Sahib management Committee Manager Mr. Jagir Singh said, “Congratulating team HARTEK for the wonderful contribution and we hope our initiative inspires more and more people to contribute towards building a better world for our future generations by shifting to eco-friendly means like solar energy.”
-Having commissioned 25-MW rooftop solar projects, Hartek Solar is among the leading rooftop solar installers in India.
+Having commissioned 25-MW rooftop solar plant projects, Hartek Solar is among the leading rooftop solar installers in India.
 Within just a year of launching its customised small-scale solar solutions, Hartek Solar has executed rooftop projects in more than 100 households in Chandigarh alone.
 It has also installed rooftop projects in the institutional, commercial and industrial categories.

-Jul 2019 | Hartek Power to Connect 130-MW Solar to Grid
+Jul 2019 | Hartek Power to Connect 130-MW Solar Power to Grid

 Ø The scope of the project includes complete Engineering, Procurement and Construction (EPC) of the of 220/33 KV substation right from survey, design, engineering and testing to supply, construction, project management and commissioning.